mo-esmp/DynamicRoleBasedAuthorizationNETCore/README.md

 }
 ```

-But what if you don't want hardcode roles on on the  `Authorize` attribute or create roles later and specify in which controller and action it has access without touching source code?
+But what if you don't want hardcode roles on the `Authorize` attribute or create roles later and specify in which controller and action it has access without touching source code?

 **DynamicAuthorization** helps you authorize users without hardcoding role(s) on the  `Authorize` attribute with minimum effort.
 Keep in mind that DynamicAuthorization is built at the top of ASP.NET Core Identity and use identity mechanism formanaging roles and authorizing users.